olin/studentgovernment/student_government_bylaws.md

 #### Section 3.
 Discrepancy Resolution.

-At each Review, should the Honor Board find that a portion of the Governing Documents are not being followed, the Honor Board will request that the person(s) responsible resolve the issue within an appropriate amount of time after which the person(s) responsible must send the Honor Board a report outlining how and when the issue was resolved.
+At each Review, if the Honor Board finds that a portion of the Governing Documents are not being followed, the Honor Board requests that the person(s) responsible resolve the issue within an appropriate amount of time after which the person(s) responsible must send the Honor Board a report outlining how and when the issue was resolved.
 The time allowed for the completion of the report is up to the discretion of the Honor Board.
-If a report is not filed outlining the resolution of the infraction within the given timeframe, the Honor Board may file a case report about Student Government citing the infraction, and an abstract will be published to the community after investigation and resolution through the Honor Board process.
+If a report is not filed outlining the resolution of the infraction within the given timeframe, the Honor Board may file a case report about Student Government citing the infraction, and an abstract is published to the community after investigation and resolution through the Honor Board process.

 ### Article 11.
 Election Procedures.